 Applications must include the following:

-- applicant’s contact details: Name, Address, E-mail, Institution/Organization, Title Position
+- Your contact details (Name, Address, E-mail, Institution/Organization, Title Position, educational profile)

-- short summary of his/her employment and/or student status
+- Short summary of your employment and/or student status

-- describe how attending IFLA will benefit you in a personal and/or professional capacity, with reference to this year’s conference theme.
-Maximum 250 words.
+- How attending IFLA WLIC will benefit you in a personal and/or professional capacity, with reference to the theme of the 2022 conference; and

-- explain how you intend to apply the benefits outlined in d above, in a practical way after the Congress, either personally or for the library/information unit you work in.
-Maximum 250 words.
+- How you intend to apply the benefits that you have outlined in a practical way after the Congress, either for you personally or for the library/information unit you work in.

-To apply, please complete the application form and send it to Liz State, firstname.lastname@example.org, by 15 March 2020.
+All five documents should be sent by email.
+To apply, please complete the application form and send it to Astrid Verheusen, email: firstname.lastname@example.org by 7 March 2022.

-All applicants will receive notification of award status by 15 May 2020.
+All applicants will receive notification of award status no later than 28 March 2022.